bjedrzejewski/java-algorithms/README.md

 # java-algorithms
-Collection of algorithms and helpful code for programming competitions
+Collection of algorithms and utilities helpful code for programming competitions